logicsquad/nanocaptcha/README.md

 out in English (unless the default `Locale` has been changed).
 To customise your CAPTCHA, you can use `AudioCaptcha.Builder`.

 There is support for different languages.
-(Currently English and German are supported.)
+(Currently English, German and French are supported.)
 You can set the system property `net.logicsquad.nanocaptcha.audio.producer.RandomNumberVoiceProducer.defaultLanguage` to a 2-digit code for a supported language, e.g., `de`, and the `Builder` above will return German digit vocalizations.
 Alternatively,